Generalized binary utility functions and fair allocations: Concluding remarks

 \section{Concluding remarks}

-In this work, we have studied fair and efficient allocation for indivisible resources when the valuations are defined through buyer utility functions.
-We showed that there exists an allocation that is envy-free up to one good (EF1) and maximizes utilitarian social welfare ($MSW_U$) using buyer utility functions.
-This result can slightly be modified to produce an allocation that is envy-free up to any positively valued good (EFX).
-In this framework some relationships between fairness and efficiency notions are characterized.
-These relationships were foreseen in [Camacho et al. \cite{Camacho2020}].
+In this work, we have studied fair and efficient allocations for indivisible resources (goods and chores) when the valuations are defined through g-binary utility functions.
+We showed that there exists an allocation that is envy-free up to one item (EF1) (for goods and chores) and maximizes utilitarian social welfare ($MSW_u$) using g-binary utility functions.
+This result can be slightly modified to produce an allocation that is envy-free up to any item valuated different from zero (EFX) (for goods and chores).
+In this framework a characterization of Pareto optimality is given.

-Actually, we build algorithms for finding an allocation which are $EF1$ and $EFX$ and and at the same time are $MSW_U$.
+Actually, we build algorithms for finding allocations which are EF1, EFX and simultaneously $MSW_u$ (for goods and chores).
 They run in polynomial-time.
-However, the algorithm finding an allocation $EF1$ is computationally slightly better than the algorithm finding an allocation $EFX$.
+However, the algorithm finding an allocation EF1 is computationally slightly better than the algorithm finding an allocation EFX.

-As a matter of fact, the difference between the two algorithms is captured in the experimental study in Section~\ref{sect-experimental}.

-As future work related to this research is the quest of simple algorithms for finding allocations that maximize the Nash social welfare in the case of buyer scenarios.